getvictor/fleet-orchestration/ansible/PROJECT_PLAN.md

 - Build artifacts must be Linux x86_64 compatible
 - Scripts must use bash/sh syntax compatible with Ubuntu
 - Scripts can perform system-wide installations and modifications
-- `$INSTALL_PATH` is a temporary directory used only during installation
+- `$INSTALLER_PATH` is a temporary directory used only during installation
 - Permanent installation location: `/opt/ansible-runtime`